 Point Reyes Lighthouse

 I was not expecting the scenery that greeted me after leaving the KPH station.
 Ranches.
 And cows.
 Lots of cows!
 It seemed such an unlikely spot for herds of cattle to graze, but there they were dotting the landscape of the last 6-miles to the lighthouse.
+That was a wonderful surprise on my day trip north of San Francisco.

 As soon as you park, I was instantly drawn to the overlook of Second Beach.
 The shoreline disappears and the waves just kept coming.
 The scene was hypnotizing.
 Fortunately, the strong winds forced me to not spend too much time there.
 From the parking lot, it’s 0.4 miles to the lighthouse.